zenml-io/zenml/docs/book/guides/common-usecases/zenml-example-cli.md

 There is no need to clone the ZenML repository to get access to examples quickly.
 Use the series of commands that begin with `zenml example` to download and even run examples.

-Get the full list of examples available:
+Get the full list of available examples:

 ```bash
 zenml example list